GMaur/r4-automator/GLOSSARY.md

 # Glossary

+Note: not in order.
+Use the search function

   * (re)balancer: takes a portfolio and an asset allocation and suggests/calculates actions to rebalance them
   * portfolio: a collection of assets
   * asset: property of a client.
 E.g., stock, cash, ETF